scoskey/m0037/notes.md

 **Axiom** (Infinity) There exists a set HF such that $x\in HF$ if and only if $x$ is hereditarily finite ($x$ can be constructed using only the Strong Pairing axiom).

-Putting the last two axioms together, we may also construct an first example of a finite but not hereditarily finite set, namely, $\{HF\}$.
+Putting the last two axioms together, we may also construct an first example of a finite but not hereditarily finite set, namely, $\lbrace HF\rbrace$.
 However, the axioms so far do not help us construct an infinite set besides HF.

 In order to construct new sets, we would like an axiom which allows us to define sets using properties.
 In the previous section we introduced the informal set-builder notation $\set{x:\text{some property of }x}$.
 However it turns out this is *too* informal!